BudiBadu Logo

 Card Sorter Queue Balance

-Sorting Algorithms Easy 0 views
+Sorting Easy 1 views

 The city treasury relies on an automated card sorter to organize payment vouchers into ascending order.
 At the start of each batch, the sorter receives a list of voucher IDs and repeatedly performs one of two actions selected from a predefined schedule: remove the card at the front and place it at the back, or remove the card at the front and place it into a growing output pile.
 Once the schedule ends, the machine outputs every card currently in the output pile followed by whatever remains in the queue.
 Technicians want to simulate the final list so they can verify that no voucher is misplaced before nightly reconciliation.